heythisisgordon/VSA-OGM/README.md

 # VSA-OGM - Optimized Occupancy Grid Mapping in 2D

+## Program Summary

+VSA-OGM is a high-performance library for creating occupancy grid maps from 2D point clouds using Vector Symbolic Architecture (VSA) and hyperdimensional computing.
+It transforms raw point cloud data into probabilistic occupancy grid maps that represent the environment as a grid of cells, each with a probability of being occupied or empty.
+This is an adaptation of the original VSA-OGM work to operate on a single, final 2D point cloud by ingesting sequential segments of the point cloud and processing them in a manner that emulates a robot with lidar traversing the same environment.

+Key features include:
+- **Adaptive Spatial Indexing**: Efficiently query points within spatial regions
+- **Optimized Vector Caching**: Reduce redundant computation with LRU-like caching
+- **Incremental Processing**: Process point clouds in smaller chunks to reduce memory usage
+- **Shannon Entropy Feature Extraction**: Enhance feature detection in noisy environments
+- **Memory-Aware Processing**: Monitor and manage memory usage to avoid out-of-memory errors
+- **Comprehensive Visualization**: Generate visualizations of occupancy grids and entropy maps
+- **GPU Acceleration**: Leverage CUDA for faster processing when available

+VSA-OGM is designed for robotics, autonomous navigation, and mapping applications where efficient and accurate environment representation is crucial.

+## Background

 In this application of bio-inspired vector symbolic architectures, we employ a novel hyperdimensional occupancy grid mapping system with Shannon entropy.
 For the most in-depth exploration of our experiments and results, please take a look at [our paper](https://arxiv.org/pdf/2408.09066).

 *This work was supported under grant 5.21 from the University of Michigan's Automotive Research Center (ARC) and the U.S. Army's Ground Vehicle Systems Center (GVSC).*